flythereddflagg/flythereddflagg.github.io/python_book/docs/04-Hello-World.md

 # 4 - Hello World!

-If you have completed the two sections successfully you are ready now to begin the actual programming!
+If you have sucessfully installed Python and are able to do basic navagation in the command line, you are ready to begin programming in Python!

 We will begin with the most basic program that actually does something in Python.
 This is common when you want to begin any programming language.
 As with